11ty/eleventy-base-blog/content/blog/2020-05-20-breathing-through-max.md

 headerImage: false
 projects: true
 tag:
   - max
   - sonification
   - breathing
   - hci
   - meditation
   - stress-relief
 category: audio
 author: jackson
 description: "I developed a system to follow and sonify the pace of breath, with an emphasis on the tenants of biofeedback, to serve as a responsive system for stress relief"
+emoji: 🧘
 ---

 ## Rationale